Member Tips and Events

 Tickets on sale now through August 14

 The greatest holiday experience in the Southwest has become a family tradition in Dallas.
 Beginning November 9, stroll the garden and enjoy the elaborate 25-foot-tall Victorian-style gazebos that represent each of the 12 Days of Christmas.
-Delight with your family as you take in 500,000 holiday lights and a 30-foot-tall spruce tree in the center of the property.
+Delight with your family as you take in close to 1 million holiday lights and a 30-foot-tall spruce tree in the center of the property.

 The historically updated DeGolyer home features “Christkindl Market Treasures” and will be delightfully decorated as a Christkindl Market beginning November 29 open daily and on Wednesday evenings.